STYJ/simontan.dev/posts/a-journey-of-self-discovery.md

 - Everything else

 # Tenets I try to live by
 - Time is your most important asset.
 Choose wisely what you spend your time on.
+Patience is also a virtue.
 - It is okay to be afraid of failure and rejection.
 You need to find the courage within to keep pressing forward.
 - The only regret that you can have is not making that decision for yourself.
 Regardless of what you choose, there'll be things you like and dislike.
 - Honesty triumphs everything.
 Don't let others doubt your true intentions.